Acenm5/GHEM/README.md

 So far, GHEM has only altered two of the game's assembled files - "GH.Runtime.dll" and "ScenarioRuleLibrary.dll" - and it is likely that your change should be in one of these files.
 All game mechanics (ability types, class mechanics, conditions, etc.) are defined within "ScenarioRuleLibrary.dll" and therefore any new ones should be there as well.
 "GH.Runtime.dll" handles user interfaces, card layouts, save data, etc.

 ### LEARN FROM MY CHANGES
-This git repo includes backups for the ScenarioRuleLibrary and GH.Runtime files.
+This git repo includes backups for the ScenarioRuleLibrary and GH.Runtime files in the DLLBackups folder.
 As a result, you can diff the files on your own device to see the alterations that were made (but keep in mind that some differences are just unimportant compiler-generated ones).
 There are two main ways to do this:
 1. Download and install dotpeek (https://www.jetbrains.com/decompiler/) and use its Compare function to compare the altered and unaltered .dlls - this is the method that I use and have had great success with.
 2. Use an assembly decompiler like ILSpy (https://github.com/icsharpcode/ILSpy/releases) to decompile, then Save Code to Visual Studio projects (or similar), then finally use WinMerge (https://winmerge.org/downloads/?lang=en) with recursion to show the differences - I have not attempted this method but it should work.